 Let The Game Come to You!

 P.S.
-If you want to stay afloat and profit in today’s market, you need to prepare for the New Reality of Money… and that includes rethinking the way you invest.
+If you want to stay afloat and profit in today’s market, you need to prepare for the New Order of Money… and that includes rethinking the way you invest.

 So once you’ve adapted your strategy as I’ve outlined above, consider this…